katherrang/SAM-ResNet-for-Dummies/README.md

 Minimize Anaconda prompt for now.
 Go to your local user directory, e.g.

 ```
-C:\users\*your username*\
+C:\Users\*your username*\
 ```

-Look for a folder titled ".keras".
-Inside, there is a "keras.json" file.
-Open that with a text editor.
+Create a folder titled ".keras".
+Open a text editor, and enter in a text document

-Replace the text with:

 ```
 {